IGME-202-2221/project-1-ArgentumRhodon/README.md

 ## Your Additions

-1. I plan on making all of the art for this game.
-It will be pixel art due to style preferences and time constraints.
+1. I made all art for the game.
-2. I also plan on making lots of different enemy types and powerups.
-Enemy generation will be random.
-3. I also hope to include high scores, and menus.
+2. I only managed to make 2 different types of enemies, but I think they're nice.
-4. The main thing that will differentiate this game from the others is the unique style of the art.
+7. The main thing that will differentiate this game from the others is the unique style of the art.

 ## Sources

--   _List all project sources here –models, textures, sound clips, assets, etc._
--   _If an asset is from the Unity store, include a link to the page and the author’s name_
+-All me.

 ## Known Issues

-_List any errors, lack of error checking, or specific information that I need to know to run your program_
+There might be some errors with collision and object deletion that I haven't run into yet, but I think I've added anough guard clauses to prevent that.

 ### Requirements not completed

-_If you did not complete a project requirement, notate that here_
+Pretty sure they're all met.